irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_03-Identify_Influence/Lesson_Plan-Identify_Influence.md

 > Example: "In a recent incident, misinformation spread by rival forces led to confusion and disrupted our operations.
 Being able to identify and analyze such influence activities is crucial for countering them effectively."

 **Instructional Lead-in:**
 "The learning objectives for this block are to recognize and analyze rival influence operations using the SCAME framework.
-By the end of this lesson, you will be able to accurately identify influence activities and report your findings."
+By the end of this learning experience, you will be able to accurately identify influence activities and report your findings."

 **Scope Statement:** During this 2-hour block of instruction, the students will learn to detect and analyze influence operations using the SCAME framework.
 They will participate in practical exercises to apply these techniques and gain confidence in their ability to counteract rival influence activities.